 - Experience numbness and tingling in the arms and hands

 - Have good motion in the area where the neck bends

 - Have degenerative disc disease in only one disc

 - Have no significant neck pain

-Who should not have artificial disc replacement surgery?
+Who should not have cervical disc replacement surgery?

 The procedure is not appropriate for all patients.
-Artificial disc replacement in the cervical spine is not recommended for patients who:
+Cervical disc replacement is not recommended for patients who: